All Episodes

 Many women said they wish they could vote for him a third time, and she's going to get a lot of votes because of that.

-That that'll be enough, folks.
+That'll be enough, folks.

-It will Kelly in Columbus, Georgia.
+Kelly in Columbus, Georgia, you're next.

 I'm glad you waited.

-Megadiddos, Rush.
+Megadittos, Rush.

 Thank you.

-Rush, last week on the 4th of July, I was watching the History Channel, and they had these documentaries about the founding fathers.
+Rush, last week on the 4th of July, I was watching the History Channel, and they had these documentaries about the Founding Fathers.

 Very interesting.

-But I was watching it, and I became very disconcerted because I realized there is nobody in today's government, especially on our side of the aisle, that we can emulate the way we do the founding fathers.
+But I was watching it, and I became very disconcerted because I realized there is nobody in today's government, especially on our side of the aisle, that we can emulate the way we do the Founding Fathers.

 Is that what these people did?

-Or did they do what they think is right?
+Did they follow the money, or did they do what they think is right?

 Help me out.

-Uh you mean back you talk about the founders?
+You talk about the founders?

 Yes, sir.

-Oh, well, depends.
+Oh, well, it depends.

 A lot of the founders are very wealthy men.

-That's not that's that's that's always true.
+That's always true.

-But look at your your main point is uh that the founders, by the way, are always going to have mythological characteristics about them.
+But look, your main point is the founders, by the way, are always going to have mythological characteristics about them.

 And now I've even seen my parents in their golden years turn against the Republican Party and for what we stand for.